milanvpage/usedshoes_backend/README.md

 # Usage

   Once your app is up and running you will be able to view all of the Used Shoes posted by other users.
 To Upload a Pair of Used Shoes of your own, you can click on the Button at the top of the page that says ```Upload Used Shoes```.
 Once clicked, a form will pop up for you to fill out to Upload a Pair of Used Shoes.
 Make sure to fill out every field so your Shoes display properly.
+Once You Fill out every field, click Uplaod Shoe at the bottom of the form and you should see Your Shoes displayed on the Page!

+  TaDa!!!
+You Uploaded Your Used Shoes!!!

-  Development
+# Development
+>After checking out the repo, run bundle install to install the necessary dependencies.
+# Contributing

+>Bug reports and pull requests are welcome on GitHub at https://github.com/milanvpage/usedshoes_backend.git.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 * Ruby version